Are under-eye wrinkles bothering you?

 Harsh makeup removers or scrubbing too vigorously can dry out the dermis and make lines and creases look worse.
 I use a balancing facial cleansing cream.
 Or you can make your own cleanser at home.

 Boy am I guilty here!!
 I love salty foods.
-A high-sodium diet can lead to fluid retention and puffiness.
+But unfortunately, a high-sodium diet can lead to fluid retention and puffiness.
 Over time, that puffiness stretches the skin, eventually creating permanent lines.

-If you’re already prone to under-eye bags or puffiness, salty food will only make them look worse.
-Also check out healthy skin nourishing foods.
+If you’re already prone to under-eye bags salty food will only make them look worse.
+For more immediate improvement, these quick fixes for puffy eyes can help reduce swelling and smooth the under-eye area.

 Too little sleep speeds up skin aging.
 It raises cortisol (which breaks down collagen) and lowers growth hormone (which repairs skin).